sharklovin/Nnamso-Mkpong-Help-Desk-IT-Support-Labs/dns-troubleshooting.md

-# Lab 07: DNS and Internet Connectivity Troubleshooting
+# DNS and Internet Connectivity Troubleshooting

 > **Author:** Nnamso Mkpong
 >
-> **Domain:** Network Diagnostics — DNS and Name Resolution
+> **Domain:** Network Diagnostics- DNS and Name Resolution
 >
-> **Environment:** Windows 11 Client (Virtualised, domain-joined to mylab.local)
+> **Environment:** Windows 11 Client
+>
 > **Completed:** March 2026

 ---

 ## Objective

-Separate a DNS name resolution failure from a general internet connectivity loss, prove the difference using command line tools, simulate the fault by setting an unreachable DNS server, and restore correct resolution by pointing the client back to a working DNS server.
+Separate a DNS name resolution failure from a general internet connectivity loss, prove the difference using command line tools, simulate the fault by setting an unreachable DNS server and restore correct resolution by pointing the client back to a working DNS server.

 ---